-You’ll need to be able to supply your employees with Personal Protective Equipment before safely reopening.
-Even if it’s not legally required, supply masks and gloves for your employees and strongly encourage their use.
+You’ll need to be able to supply your employees with PPE before safely reopening.

-Drill staff in the safe use and disposal of face masks and dispose of all used PPE in a closed container separate from other waste collection.
+- Remind staff of the safe use and disposal of face masks and dispose of all used PPE in a closed container separate from other waste collection.

 3. Update your technology stack